sam02425/yolo_embeding_malvious/README.md

 ![Liquor Metrics](experiments/milvus_release/figures/liquor_comparison.png)

 *Grocery baselines remain low without fine-tuning; liquor YOLOv8m achieves ~0.48 mAP@0.5 and serves as the reference for hybrid retrieval.*

+### Embedding Variants & Trade-offs
+- **128-D FLAT** collections prioritize query speed and compact storage—ideal for edge deployments and latency-sensitive use cases.
+- **256-D FLAT** collections capture richer texture/label cues for visually similar SKUs, improving matching robustness at the cost of ~2× larger vectors and slightly slower searches.
+Switch between collections inside `experiment_config.yaml` to benchmark latency vs. accuracy.
+- Milvus Lite (bundled in these DB files) is free and runs locally; no external server or license is required.

 ## Reproducing the Study